akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He reached out and took her bleeding hand – gently, carefully.
 "That is the same thing as courage."

 She did not answer.
-She was thinking of the knife again hidden in her belt, of the candlestick on the floor, of the old woman's saying still echoing in her ears.
+She was thinking of the knife again hidden in her belt, of the candlestick on the floor, of the old woman’s saying still echoing in her ears.

 Somehow, it didn't feel like winning.